singpath/example-app/docs/angular.md

 ### Navigation

-In this example, we will add view to show when a shopping item has been added.
+In this example, we will add a view to show when a shopping item has been added.

 #### 1. first define how to access the view